This article was last updated by on

 1. Soil Moisture

-Like any tropical houseplant, Arrowhead suffers from excess soil moisture leading to roots drowning and the occurrence of root rot, a common problem in the plant.
+Like any tropical houseplant, Arrowhead suffers from excess soil moisture leading to roots drowning.
+This leads to root rot, a common problem in the plant.

-On the other hand, dried soil obstructs the nutrient and water intake of the plant, which indirectly causes the drying and crisping of the leaves.
+On the other hand, dried soil obstructs the nutrient and water intake of the plant.
+It indirectly causes the drying and crisping of the leaves.

 Therefore, the soil should be well-draining, absorbing adequate moisture while throwing out the excess water and helping supply maximum nutrients to the entire plant.